 In our Christian Studies program, we work with students as their faith develops and grows throughout their time at Westgate.
 In all of our courses we focus on developing Biblical literacy and spiritual reflection.
-We recognize the many different Christian traditions in our school, as we remain grounded in our Anabaptist principles.
+We recognize and welcome the many different Christian traditions in our school, as we remain grounded in our Anabaptist principles.
 It is our hope that through the progression in these courses our students acquire a strong academic and spiritual foundation for their faith.

 6 The Fruits of the Spirit

-In this course, we will study the nine fruits of the spirit focusing on Biblical stories and finding evidence in our own lives of love, joy, peace, patience,
+In this course, we will study the nine fruits of the Spirit focusing on Biblical stories and finding evidence in our own lives of love, joy, peace, patience,

 kindness, goodness, faithfulness, gentleness and self-control.